Prayer for Israel and Palestine at this time Click here for more details

 • Discussion

 The course is designed to be reasonably simple for those who are leading it.
-It should require minimal preparation and can easily be led by a lay person.
-It could last anything between an hour and ninety minutes, depending on how long you wish the discussion to flow.
+It should require minimal preparation and can easily be led by a lay-person.
+It could last anything between an hour and 90 minutes, depending on how long you wish the discussion and prayer to flow.

 Bishop Philip's Easter message